 In Canada, where most harvest is on populations that appear to be stable, the focus will be on ensuring that harvest levels remain sustainable, and focusing efforts to reduce illegal harvests of guillemots for the purposes of commercial selling.
 However, the legal harvest does affect populations breeding in Northwest Greenland, where several colonies are in decline.

 Brünnich’s guillemots are also harvested in Iceland, albeit in considerably smaller numbers than in Greenland and Canada (Frederiksen et al. 2016).
 Available information on the seasonal and age distribution of this harvest is limited.
-If the harvest mainly affects breeding adults in spring, even a limited harvest could have a pronounced negative impact on the local breeding population.
+However, from the limited ringing data there exists there is an indication of the Brünnich’s guillemot harvest in Iceland mainly affecting breeding adults in spring….., even a limited harvest could have a pronounced negative impact on the local breeding population.

 Acknowledgements

-Thanks to Sigga Joensen etc for help with dissections …
+Thanks to Sigga Joensen, Annika Strömberg, Maia Olsen and Else Ostermannfor help with dissections …

 Disclosure statement